finos/symphony-bdk-python/docsrc/markdown/configuration.md

 #### Retry Configuration
 The retry mechanism used by the bot will be configured by these following properties:
 - `maxAttempts`: maximum number of retry attempts that the bot will make.
+Setting it to `-1` is equivalent to an infinite number of attempts
 - `multiplier`: after each attempt, the interval between two attempts will be multiplied by this factor.
 (Exponential backoff strategy)
 - `initialIntervalMillis`: the interval between the initial two attempts in milliseconds.